-When looking for a secured credit card, begin by finding out your credit score.
-Federal law provides for one free credit report each year, from each of the three credit bureaus.
-Do some research to learn which benefits are provided for someone with your score.
-Talk to your bank, if you have one.
-Your score and the amount of money you can make as a deposit will determine which cards you qualify for.
+When looking for a secured credit card, begin by finding out your credit score because you may already qualify for an unsecured credit card, which has far more benefits than an unsecured card.
+Federal law provides for one free credit report every year from each of the three credit bureaus.
+Talk to your bank if you have one and see whether you qualify for a secured or unsecured card.

 A security deposit can range from $200 to $10,000.
 At the beginning, your credit limit typically is equal to or lower than your deposit.
 You can raise your credit limit by adding to the deposit down the road.

-Secured cards generally have a lower credit limit than regular credit cards, which prevents users from taking on more debt and doing more damage to their credit scores.
-Even if your credit limit is initially low, you can build good habits by making smaller purchases and paying them off.
-Experts recommend using only 30 to 50 percent of the credit available in your account.
+Secured cards generally have a lower credit limit than traditional credit cards, which prevents users from taking on more debt and doing more damage to their credit scores.
+Even if your credit limit is initially low, you can build good habits by making small purchases and paying them off.
+Experts recommend limiting purchases to less than 30% of the credit that is available in your account.

 In order to show major credit card companies your ability to properly use credit, you will want to make your monthly payments on time.
 This activity on your account should be reported to the credit bureaus, and your credit score should start to rise.

 Be certain to read the offer information on a secured credit card to ensure that they are reporting your activity to all three credit bureaus.
 It is important to make sure that the information is accurate and that banks are reporting your positive account activity (“good standing”) in a timely fashion.

 Your credit limit can be raised after keeping the account in good standing for six months or more, depending on the bank.